MariaDB Memory Allocation

 (This paragraph is in disputed.)
 On the other side, the table cache is (was) inefficiently implemented -- lookups were done with a linear scan.
 Hence, setting table_cache in the thousands could actually slow down mysql.
 (Benchmarks have shown this.)

-You can see how well your system is performing via SHOW GLOBAL STATUS; and computing the opens/second via Opened_files / Uptime If this is more than, say, 5, table_cache should be increased.
-If it is less than, say, 1, you might get improvement by decreasing table_cache.
+You can see how well your system is performing via SHOW GLOBAL STATUS; and computing the opens/second via Opened_files / Uptime If this is more than, say, 5, table_open_cache should be increased.
+If it is less than, say, 1, you might get improvement by decreasing table_open_cache.

-The QC is effectively a hash mapping SELECT statements to resultsets.
+The Query Cache (QC) is effectively a hash mapping SELECT statements to resultsets.

 Long answer...
 There are many aspects of the "Query cache"; many are negative.